The Brownian transport map: Functional inequalities

 \subsection{Stein kernels}

-We now turn to the proofs of functional inequalities which follow from the contraction in expectation of Theorem \ref{thm:KLS}.
+We now turn to the applications of the contraction in expectation, as in Theorem \ref{thm:KLS}.
+Specifically, we shall prove Theorem \ref{thm:SteinIntro}, from which Corollary \ref{cor:CLTIntro} follows, as explained in the introduction.
 We first establish the connection between the Brownian transport map and Stein kernels.
-Given Malliavin differentiable functions $F,G:\Omega\to \R^d$ we denote
+Given Malliavin differentiable functions $F,G:\Omega\to \R^k$ we denote

+Note that, as outlined in section \ref{sec:prem}, for every fixed $t \in [0,1]$, $D_tF$ is a $k \times d$ matrix, and so $\left(DF,DG\right)_H$ takes values in the space of $k\times k$ matrices.
+The construction of the Stein kernel relies on the Ornstein-Uhlenbeck operator $\mathcal L$, as defined, as in \cite[section 2.8.2]{nourdin2012normal}.
+To define the operator, let $\delta$ stand for the adjoint of the Malliavin derivative $D$, also called the Skorokhod integral.
+For our purposes we shall only use $\delta$ on matrix-valued paths $DF$ and $DG$, where $F$ and $G$ are as above.
+In this case, $\delta$ acts on the rows of $DG$, and $\delta DG$ takes values in $\R^k$.
+Formally, the adjoint property of $\delta$ is given by